 On his Facebook page, he had a harem of his exes stacked up on the page.
 He was very angry that I found one in particular.
 After he had sent me a friend request, he basically stopped posting anything that I could see anyway.
 So I spent a weekend with him and made sure he had a home-cooked meal when he got off of work, cleaned up for him and walked his dog.
 Guess what?
 He never even said “thank you” and he didn’t wait even wait 24 hours after I left before he was on one of his dating profiles.

 His dating style is nothing more than pure strategy and gameplay, but the strategy is not to win over a woman for a meaningful relationship.
-His strategy is to treat a woman good for three dates, then he tries to sleep with her by that time.
+His strategy is to treat a woman good for three dates, so that he can try to have sex with her.
 All the while, he is checking his social networks and meeting people at work and at the store that he wants to replace you with.
-I even found a woman's glove on his sofa and he tried to pretend that it belonged to his mother.
+I even found a woman’s glove on his sofa and he tried to pretend that it belonged to his mother.

-Another reason him and his employers are blacklisted from my website is because of his rude, arrogant, ill-mannered behavior.
+He was rude, arrogant and ill-mannered.
 He was short-tempered, a habitual liar, cussed me out on my birthday and made several derogatory statements to me without so much as an apology.
 Things could have been worse, I could have actually had a relationship with the guy.

 Here are some dating tips to help others spot a liar who is only out for a good time: